 Art Dubai was established in the year 2007 by His Highness Sheikh Mohammed bin Rashid Al Maktoum, who is not only the Ruler of Dubai but also the Prime Minister and Vice President of the United Arab Emirates.
 Usually held in March, this festival is known to be one of the world’s most globally divergent art events and the most artistic among the festivals in Dubai.
 With a rough visitor headcount of around 28,000 every year, this festival attracts museums, art collectors, patrons, curators, and other organisations.
 There are three essential divisions in this gallery, namely Contemporary, Modern, and Residents.

-Best Time To Visit: March – April
+Best Time: March to April

 Location: Mina a’Salam, Jumeirah Beach Road, Al Sufouh 1, Dubai